 Every doctor, physician, family member and friend says that a diagnosis of chronic lung disease is not the end of the world.
 And they’re right.
-With new technology and medical advancements like stem cell therapy, there is more hope and a greater chance to get back to the life you once had.
+With new technology and medical advancements like cellular therapy, there is more hope and a greater chance to get back to the life you once had.
 And while you remain hopeful, it is inevitable that at times you will feel hopeless and scared; you might panic.
 That’s okay.
 But the good news is that there is something you can do about it.

 Think back to when you were first diagnosed with emphysema.
 What did you do?
 How did it feel?
 For many, it goes something like this: The doctor said it—the three words that terrified you—chronic lung disease.
 It felt like you couldn’t move.
 The idea of not being able to breathe is terrifying.
 It didn’t take long for the dangers associated with emphysema to settle in.
 There were so many things you didn’t think you would ever be able to do.
 You wondered if you could ever live a normal life again.
 On top of that, you were scared to quit smoking, but you knew you had to.
 It was killing you, but it had been your vice for so long.
 You had always reasoned one more cigarette, and you would be done, but that never happened.
 All of these thoughts were swirling through your head; it was so overwhelming and it wouldn’t stop.
 As anxiety built up, you couldn’t slow down your thoughts.
 Moments later, you were having a full-blown panic attack.
 You couldn’t breathe; your heart was going a mile a minute; your chest was tightening; and pretty soon, you couldn’t see the world around you.
 You could’ve sworn that you were having a heart attack, but that wasn’t it.
 After what felt like eternity, your breathing went back to normal and you were able to stand on your own.
 It wasn’t a heart attack, but it still wasn’t normal.
 You were facing the reality that many people dealing with a chronic condition have to—everything was not going to be okay.